Salonj/portfolio/README.md

   <h1 align="center">🚀Portfolio website</h1>

   <p align="center">
-    This repository contains the codebase for my personal portfolio site, where I showcase my projects, skills, and experience.
+    This is the codebase for my personal portfolio website, <a href="https://onnisalomaa.dev">OnniSalomaa.dev</a>, where I showcase my projects, skills, and experience.
+Built with modern web technologies, the site is fully responsive and visually appealing.
     <br />
     <br />
-    <a href="https://github.com/Salonj/onnikoodaa"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/Salonj/onnisalomaa.dev"><strong>Explore the Code »</strong></a>
     <br />
     <br />
-    <a href="https://onnikoodaa.fi">View site</a>
+    <a href="https://onnisalomaa.dev"><strong>Visit the Website »</strong></a>
   </p>
 </div>